On the Joint Effect of Culture and Discussion Topics on X (Twitter) Signed Ego Networks: Introduction

 Of course, determining how to measure the strength of the connection between an Ego and their Alters is of key importance to the ENM.
 What's more, it is not something that can be objectively defined.
-Fortunately, there is a renowned definition that has become the standard for research on Ego Networks: the tie strength between two individuals is the equally weighted combination of the time spent maintaining the relationship, its emotional intensity, its level of intimacy and the reciprocal services it generates~\cite{Granovetter_1973}.
+Fortunately, there is a renowned definition that has become the standard for research on Ego Networks: the tie strength between two individuals is the (probably linear) combination of the time spent maintaining the relationship, its emotional intensity, its level of intimacy and the reciprocal services it generates~\cite{Granovetter_1973}.
 Given the obvious difficulty of objectively measuring the tie strength between two individuals along the dimensions defined in~\cite{Granovetter_1973}, traditionally, the Ego-Alter contact frequency has often been used.
-While it has been found that this is an excellent proxy metric~\cite{Gilbert_2009} for relationship strength, it may miss a lot of potentially important information.
+While it has been found that this is a suitable proxy metric~\cite{Gilbert_2009} for relationship strength, it may miss a lot of potentially important information.
 One could reasonably expect contact frequency to be strongly correlated with the time spent on the relationship (perhaps explaining why it is such a good proxy metric) but the qualitative aspects of relationships might be completely ignored.

-To address this problem, some recent works~\cite{Tacchi_2022, Tacchi_2023} have taken a bottom-up approach by applying sentiment analysis models to generate a label for each interaction within a relationship and then, using a psychology-based threshold~\cite{Gottman_1995}, inferring a \emph{sign} for the relationship as a whole.
+To address this problem, some recent works~\cite{Tacchi_2022, Tacchi_2023} have taken a bottom-up approach by applying sentiment analysis models to generate a label for each interaction within a relationship and then, using a psychology-based threshold~\cite{Gottman_1993}, inferring a \emph{sign} for the relationship as a whole.
 This threshold, referred to here as the ``Golden Interaction Ratio'', comes from observations that relationships with more than 1 negative interaction for every 5 positive interactions (roughly 17\%) tend to cause myriad problems for those involved.
-For marriages, this means a significant increase in the probability of divorce~\cite{Gottman_1995}, and for parental relationships, can lead to the child developing behavioural problems and/or struggling in school~\cite{Hart_1995}.
+For marriages, this means a significant increase in the probability of divorce~\cite{Gottman_1993}, and for parental relationships, can lead to the child developing behavioural problems and/or struggling in school~\cite{Hart_1995}.
+Subsequent research has found that this method could be biased if there is an imbalance in power between the individuals involved~\cite{Gottman_1999}, however, this is unlikely to be the case for the majority of the online relationships used in this work.